To learn is to change… Education is a process that changes the learner.

 This IQ Matrix presents you with some fundamental keys to effective learning.
 Based on the principles discussed within the Memletics Accelerated Learning Manual, this mind map will hopefully provide you with a good foundation on the basic principles behind this powerful learning method.

-Achieving Your Ideal Learning State
+How to Achieve Your Ideal Learning State

 Learning is as much about technique as it is about developing an empowering and lasting psychological and physiological state.
 You may well have all the techniques and learning methods thoroughly entrenched into your habitual patterns of behavior, however, if you lack the energy or can’t bring forth the required mental effort and awareness, than your progress will undoubtedly suffer as a result.
 Here are some suggestions to assist you in developing an empowering state that will provide you with the energy you need to excel: